-Multiplicity / Nodes Description

-01 / TYPE Has the value Parent, Implements or VirtualP.

-1 / NAME

-0 / QUALIFIER
+Multiplicity / Nodes Description 01 / TYPE Has the value Parent, Implements or VirtualP.
+1 / NAME The name portion of the Parent.
+0 / QUALIFIER The qualifier portion of the Parent.

 0 / NAMEPART An alternative to using NAME and QUALIFIER.
 A string of values, all except the last one taken as qualifiers.
 The last one is taken as the Name.

-01 /

-INSTANTIA TION
+01 / INSTANTIA TION If present, indicates the instantiation of a template parameter.